-To link to named clinical placement areas.
-Access to link lecturers/placement information for each clinical placement area are identified on the integrated 'ARC Web' system on the SoNM website.
+Students are encouraged to contact their Link Lecturer as required.
+Access to Link Lecturers / placement information for each clinical placement area are identified on the integrated 'ARC Web' system on the SoNM website.
 This system provides web-based access to the central allocations record system.
 It provides the student with all their past, current, and planned placements on an individual basis.
 The student will also be able to view their record of absenteeism and made-up time to date.
+Please contact your Practice Module Leader if you do not know the name of your Link Lecturer.